Racistpanda/laravel-backend-test/README.md

 NOTICE:
 I now realise that job progress isn't what was asked but added a "sort of" progress checker.
-Also, I normally wouldn't put that sort of "heavy" query in listing, but it was a quick make shift solution.
+Also, I normally wouldn't put that sort of "heavy" query in listing if possible, but it was a quick make shift solution.